 - Academic counseling and support

-Students can be placed in internships with with a variety of organization types including NGOs, nonprofit organizations, public organizations, multinational companies, and start-ups.
+Students can be placed in internships with with a variety of organization types including NGOs, nonprofit organizations, public organizations, multinational companies, and start-ups in Lisbon, Portugal.
 The topical areas of placements include sectors like:

 FLAD/SiPN will secure internship placements for students that match their stated interests and degree fields.
 In your application materials, please outline your areas of interest clearly so FLAD/SiPN has as much information to work with as possible.

-The GLP in Portugal program fee will be $2,500.
+The GLP in Portugal program fee will be $3,000.
 To secure their spot, students will accept their offer with a $550 deposit towards the program fee.
-The remaining program fee amount will be charged to students’ bursars when internship placements are finalized (March-April).
+The remaining program fee amount will be charged to students’ bursars in March-April.

 In addition to the program fee, students will be responsible for covering their flight and personal expenses while on the ground in Portugal, as well as paying any tuition associated with their internship requirement.

-In the inaugural year of this program (2022), O’Neill will support students doing this program with a $1,500 stipend.
-Students are encouraged to apply for any internal or external awards to help fund this experience including O’Neill’s Greater Good Internship Fund, and more.
+O’Neill will support students doing this program with a $1,000 stipend.
+Students are encouraged to apply for any internal or external awards to help fund this experience.
+Please see our scholarship page for available funding.
 Students may also apply any internship stipends awarded through their admissions process to this program.

 We invite applications from O’Neill graduate students in any degree who are in good academic and disciplinary standing.
 The Career Hub and the O’Neill International Office (OIO) will open a call for applicants each fall semester.
 We will select a cohort of 10 graduate students to participate in the program.
 Students will be asked to upload a resume, cover letter, and a letter of reccomendation from a previous supervisor or faculty member.
 Below is the application process timeline:

-- September-October: Program infosessions are held - attend to learn more and ask questions
+- October: Program infosessions are held - attend to learn more and ask questions

-- Week before Thanksgiving Break: Students notified of acceptance into program
+- Late November: Students notified of acceptance into program

-- Week after Thanksgiving Break: Students confirm participation in program and pay deposit
+- Late November: Students confirm participation in program and pay deposit

 After acceptance, O’Neill will submit the selected students’ information and interests to the FLAD/SiPN.
 FLAD/SiPN will then secure placements for the students in an organization related to the students’ interests and/or degree field.
-Students can expect to have their internship placement by the March prior to departure.
+Students can expect to have their internship placement by early May 2023.

 The O’Neill International Office will administer a pre-departure training and preparation process covering health, safety, security, and cultural information for students doing this program.
 Pre-departure group meetings will take place monthly from January-May preceding departure for the internship program.